TopeAdebayo/alx-system_engineering-devops/0x00-shell_basics/README.md

-Script to print a type of file
+Script to create a symbolic link